mui/material-ui/docs/pages/blog/mui-x-v7-beta.md

 This new interface establishes more efficient data management and seamless interactions, allowing developers to build more responsive and robust applications that connect UI elements to backend services with less complexity.

-It’s initially designed for the Data Grid, but we plan that the DataSource will serve data to multiple components in the future.
+It's initially designed for the Data Grid, but we plan that the DataSource will serve data to multiple components in the future.

 ```jsx
 const myDataSource: DataSource = {